kanishk1225/LaTeX-documents/README.md

 # LaTeX-documents
-This repository contains various project documentation developed using LaTeX.
+This repository contains various project documentation developed using LaTeX